 Director Ronald Neame’s engaging 1956 British wartime espionage thriller film The Man Who Never Was precedes the similar-minded I Was Monty’s Double (1958) as a popular Fifties movie about a British World War Two attempt to fool the Germans, this time by British intelligence officers planting on a drowned man they call Major Martin phony papers about the Allied invasion of Europe.

-The Brits are desperate to trick the enemy into weakening Sicily’s defenses before the 1943 attack by trying to create the illusion that the UK is planning to invade Greece.
+The Brits are desperate to trick the enemy into weakening Sicily’s defences before the 1943 attack by trying to create the illusion that the UK is planning to invade Greece.
 So they arrange to find a body that looks drowned and for the Spanish authorities to find it to send the fake papers on to the Germans.

 Neame painstakingly directs Nigel Balcon’s engrossing screenplay, based on Ewen Montagu’s 1953 book, which provides a high measure of entertainment as well as information and uplift.
 Balcon’s screenplay won the 1956 BAFTA Award for Best British Screenplay, following William Rose’s win for The Ladykillers the previous year.
 It is based on the book The Man Who Never Was by Lieutenant Commander Ewen Montagu and chronicles Operation Mincemeat, the 1943 British intelligence plan to deceive the Axis powers into thinking the Allied invasion in the Mediterranean would take place in Greece not Sicily.